check-spelling/check-spelling-docs/Feature:-Restricted-Permissions.md

 ## Known issues

-### checks for forks always fail as of April 2026
+### ⚠️ Versions before [v0.0.26](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.26) are broken - checks for forks always fail

+As of April 2026, GitHub recently changed its API response for one of the checks that check-spelling used to identify write-access.
+Unfortunately this means that check-spelling will refuse to run on any PRs from cross repository forks.

 - Tracked as [check-spelling#103](https://github.com/check-spelling/check-spelling/issues/103)

-GitHub recently changed its API response for one of the checks that check-spelling used to identify write-access.
-Unfortunately this means that check-spelling will refuse to run on any PRs from cross repository forks.
+- secpoll was updated to explain the issue and now suggests upgrading

-[v0.0.26](https://github.com/check-spelling/check-spelling/releases/v0.0.26) will use a different test and should be released shortly as this is significant showstopper.
+- Fixed in [v0.0.26](https://github.com/check-spelling/check-spelling/releases/v0.0.26) to use a different test